Mecklenburgisch-Vorpommersch dialect

 Mecklenburgisch-Vorpommersch is a Low German dialect spoken in the German state of Mecklenburg-Vorpommern.
 It belongs to the East Low German group.

 In the western parts of the language area it is similar to some West Low German dialects, while the eastern parts are influenced by the Central Pomeranian (Mittelpommersch) dialect.
-It differs slightly from East Pomeranian, which used to be spoken widely in the what in 1945 became the Polish part of Farther Pomerania and included much more Slavic Pomeranian and Kashubian elements.
+It differs slightly from East Pomeranian, which used to be spoken widely in the area that in 1945 became the Polish part of Farther Pomerania and included much more Slavic Pomeranian and Kashubian elements.